 Finally, all Master's degree students must elect four credits of coursework in a cognate area.
 For those with interests in employment in the private sector, courses in market research are strongly recommended.
 Those with interests in academic or government employment may elect courses in psychology (particularly cognitive psychology and memory), sociology (including courses in qualitative methods of measurement, social psychology, and demography), political science, economics, anthropology, computer science, epidemiology, health management and policy, public policy, or information sciences.
 Students should consult with their academic advisers about other cognate areas of interest to individual students.
 The three areas of academic concentration are:

-The statistical science area of concentration is designed for students who wish to specialize in areas such as sample design, estimation in complex samples, variance estimation, statistical measurement error models, and statistical adjustments for missing data.
+The survey statistics area of concentration is designed for students who wish to specialize in areas such as sample design, estimation in complex samples, variance estimation, statistical measurement error models, and statistical adjustments for missing data.

 The social and psychological science area of concentration is designed for students who wish to specialize in areas such as questionnaire design, design of interviewing systems, computer assistance in data collection, effects of mode of data collection, cognitive psychological insights into survey measurement, and efforts to reduce various nonsampling errors in data collection.

 The data science area of concentration is designed for students who wish to specialize in the more computational aspects of survey methodology and research involving "big data," including data visualization, management and analysis of large and messy data sets, human-computer interaction in survey research, and machine learning algorithms.